 Questions to ask yourself to determine your perfect entryway landing zone

 Where do you enter your house most often?
-Is it through the garage?
+Is it through the garage (Affiliate Link)?
 Through the front door?
-Or, in the back of the house?
+Or in the back of the house?

-What stuff do you bring in with you every single day?
-This could be anything from your purse, coat, and shoes to specific items like a cellphone charger cable or grocery bags.
+What stuff do you leave with every single day?
+This could be anything from your purse, coat, and shoes (Affiliate Link) to specific items like a cellphone charger cable or grocery bags.

-When you enter, do your things have homes?
+Do your things have homes when you enter?
 Does your purse or bag have a specific spot to land when you enter?
-How about your shoes?
-Do you take off your shoes when entering the home?
+How about your shoes (Affiliate Link)?
+Do you take off your shoes (Affiliate Link) when entering the home?
 If so, where do they end up?

 Where do coats end up when entering your home?
 Do they get hung?
-Or, are they thrown over a chair near the door?
+Or are they thrown over a chair (Affiliate Link) near the door?

 Do you have a place to add the incoming mail?
 Where does the mail go when you enter the home?
 Is it a convenient place?

-How about the kids' stuff or dog’s stuff?
-Do you have a hook or shelf to place those items in your entryway?
+How about the kids' or dog’s stuff?
+Do you have a hook or shelf for those items in your entryway?

-Answering these questions will help with determining which area is the best for you.
+Answering these questions will help you determine which area is best for you.
 Now that you have decided where your drop zone will be let’s show you how to organize the area.

 Easy Tips to Make Your Family's Organized Entryway Landing Zone